 If you are planning to come to Belize via Cancun at the end of November be sure and include Taste of Playa on the 21st into your schedule.
 Putting a call out to all friends and family who want to meet us in Playa Del Carmen for this fantastic foodie event to let me know.
 You might also want to reserve your VIP passes now as there are only 120 of them and they will be selling out fast I am sure – I just wrote Michele Kinnon to sort ours out.

 Tickets Available Online for Taste of Playa 2010

 VIP Passes offered for international culinary event in Playa del Carmen, Mexico

-Playa del Carmen, Mexico – July 1, 2010 – Limited release all-inclusive VIP Passes and discounted sampling tickets are now available for Taste of Playa 2010 through advance purchase online at the official Taste of Playa website.
+Playa del Carmen, Mexico – July 1, 2010 – Limited release all-inclusive VIP Passes and discounted sampling tickets are now available for Taste of Playa 2010 through advance purchase online at the official.
 The highly anticipated culinary event will take place November 21 in Playa del Carmen.

 More than 50 area restaurants, bars and specialty food retailers will participate in the daylong festival, which celebrates the cultural diversity and culinary traditions that have helped make the Riviera Maya one of the top travel destinations in the world.
 Last year’s premiere event was so successful that organizers anticipate attendance to more than double this year, and VIP Passes are expected to sell out quickly.
 The passes, which cost $35 US, give holders early entrance to the event where they can mingle with the chefs and be the first to sample the signature dishes.
 VIP Pass holders will also have access to the exclusive VIP lounge, a comfortable seating area reserved especially for them.